slviajero/tinybasic/IoTBasic/MANUAL.md

 ### VT52 terminal emulation

 If compiled with HASVT52, BASIC has a full VT52 terminal emulation, including many of the GEMDOS addons.
-Please look at the wikipedia page https://en.wikipedia.org/wiki/VT52 for a full list of the supported ESC sequences.
+Please look at the wikipedia page https://en.wikipedia.org/wiki/VT52 for a full list of the originally supported ESC sequences.

 All standard commands except the keypad and graphics sequences are supported.
 All GEMDOS extensions except reverse video are supported where it makes sense.
 On color displays, the color code is sent as a VGA color in the range from 0 to 15.